 Click Chemistry for peptide cyclization

-conformation.
-In addition to disulfide and amide cyclizations, there are many other cyclization methods available at Bio-Synthesis.
-Clickable functional groups can be incorporate into peptides at time of synthesis using different combinations of protected amino acids modified with an alkyne group, followed by click reaction with an azido-acid.
-The resulting peptides are detached off the resin to give triazole containing peptides.
-These functional groups can also be introduced via post synthesis modification to produce structurally constrained peptides.
-Click reactions have been used by Bio-Synthesis to prepare a number of different peptide cyclizations.
+The cyclization technique increases peptide molecules' potency and in vivo half-life by locking their conformation.
+In addition to disulfide and amide cyclizations, many other cyclization methods are available at Bio-Synthesis.
+Clickable functional groups can be incorporated into synthesized peptides using different combinations of protected amino acids modified with an alkyne group, followed by a click reaction with an azido acid.
+The resulting peptides are detached from the resin to give triazole-containing peptides.
+Post-synthesis modification allows the introduction of these functional groups to produce structurally constrained peptides.
+Bio-Synthesis scientists have used click reactions to prepare several different peptide cyclizations.

 For additional information, please contact us or send an email to firstname.lastname@example.org.